Yoti facial age estimation – newest model evaluation by NIST

 NIST’s evaluation is extremely thorough – they have over 20 million images for evaluation – and NIST develops their testing methodology over time.
 This helps to highlight models that are robust across multiple datasets and scenarios.

 Our strategy for developing our model is not “data dependent”.
 Machine learning models can benefit greatly from quantity of data at the initial stage, but once reaching maturity, there is a significant diminishing return to adding more and more data.
-We only use consented data and do not use data from our checks, for example our facial age estimation images, nor scrape the web for images.
+We do not use data from our checks, for example our facial age estimation images, nor scrape the web for images.

 We do continue to add consented training data, but that is not the primary source of improvements we see over time.
 Instead, we have built our model to learn various characteristics of an image based on specific outcomes.
 This means we can scale our model more effectively, react to moving threat vectors, improve efficacy and work to reduce bias.